AnupamaGupta01/kudu-1/_posts/predicate-pushdown.md

 Pushing down predicates in Kudu yielded substantial improvements to the scan path.
 For dictionary encoding, pushdown can be particularly powerful, depending on the dataset, and other encoding types are either uneffected or also improved.
+This change has been commited and pushed to the main branch of Kudu.

 This summer has been a phenomenal learning experience for me, in terms of the tools, the workflow, the datasets, the thought-processes that go into building